-As a former radiology medical student, resident, and fellow I had always wondered about whether the post-interview thank you letter makes a difference.
-Now, that I am on the other side of the fence as a radiology attending, I can tell you that it can change your destiny.
-So, today I am going to talk about the reasons why a post-interview thank you letter is so important.
+As a former radiology medical student, resident, and fellow, I had always wondered whether the post-interview thank you letter makes a difference.
+Now that I am on the other side of the fence as a radiology attending, I can tell you that it can change your destiny.
+So, today I will talk about why a post-interview thank you letter is so important.
 In addition, we will also discuss whether you should physically write a letter or send an email.

 Reinforcing The Connection

 Picture this from the program director’s point of view.
 You converse with an applicant during an interview.
-And then, you find commonalities that really connect both of you, the attending and resident.
+And then, you find commonalities that connect both of you, the attending and the interviewee.
 How long does that connection last?
 Well, when you have 5-10 interviews with most of them having some sort of interesting conversation, not so long.
-So, how do you reinforce the wonderful conversation, you just had?
-Let me give you a hint… A great thank you letter!
+So, how do you reinforce the excellent discussion you just had?
+Let me give you a hint… An excellent thank you letter!